kellyfreet13/NQueens/README.md

 # NQueens
-Solution for the N-Queens problem.
+A genetic solution for the N-Queens problem.
 Description here: https://www.geeksforgeeks.org/n-queen-problem-backtracking-3/